-After having established the technically and economically feasible mitigation measures, including compensation plans (if needed), the environmental impact statement will present any residual environmental effects of the project on the valued components identified in section 6.3.
-The residual effects, even if very small or deemed insignificant will be described.
+After having established the technically and economically feasible mitigation measures, the environmental impact statement will present any residual environmental effects of the project on the valued components identified in section 6.3.
+The residual effects, even if very small or deemed insignificant, will be described.

-The environmental impact statement will then provide an analysis of the significance of the residual environmental effects that are considered adverse, using guidance described in section 4 of the Agency's reference guide Determining Whether a Project is Likely to Cause Significant Adverse Environmental Effects12.
+The environmental impact statement will then provide an analysis of the significance of the residual environmental effects that are considered adverse, using guidance described in section 4 of the Agency's reference guide Determining Whether a Project is Likely to Cause Significant Adverse Environmental Effects23.

 The environmental impact statement will identify the criteria used to assign significance ratings to any predicted adverse effects.
 It will contain clear and sufficient information to enable the Agency, technical and regulatory agencies, Aboriginal groups and the public to review the proponent's analysis of the significance of effects.
+The environmental impact statement will document the terms used to describe the level of significance.